 FIGURE 10 Follow-up after 4 months.
 (A) Final result.
 (B) Quality control by superimposing the casts representing the initial orthodontic simulation provided by the software Clincheck (green) with the post-orthodontic outcome (orange)

-ACKNOWLEDGMENT AND DISCLOSURE
+DISCLOSURE

-Open Access funding enabled and organized by Projekt DEAL.
 Christian Coachman is the founder of the Digital Smile Design Group.